tchx84/Gameeky/docs/basics/en/index.md

 * Create new thematic packs and project from scratch.
 * Edit existing projects.
 * Remove existing projects.
+* Share projects.

 ![](https://raw.githubusercontent.com/tchx84/Gameeky/main/data/screenshots/en/04.png)

+### Sharing projects

+The launcher provides a simple way to share projects.
+To export a project, follow these steps:

+1. From the launcher, click on the *Options* button of the project and select the *Export* option.
+2. Follow the dialog instructions.

+To import a project, follow these steps:

+1. From the launcher, go to the menu and select the *Import* option.
+2. Follow the dialog instructions.

 ## The player